 What about amateur bands and choirs?

-What is the specific guidance for woodwind and brass instruments?
+What is the specific COVID guidance for singers, and woodwind and brass instruments?

-The government currently advises that professional players “keep to the smallest number of singers or wind and brass players in one space, enhancing social distancing”, i.e. making the distances bigger to three metres.
+The government originally advised that professional players “keep to the smallest number of singers or wind and brass players in one space, enhancing social distancing”, i.e. making the distances bigger to three metres.